MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 Installation directories:

-- `C:\Program Files\`
+- `%ProgramFiles%`

-- `C:\ProgramData\`
+- `%ProgramData%`

 Components installed:

 - `DefenderforEndpointPlug-in.dll`.
 This DLL is the library to load Defender for Endpoint to work within WSL.
-You can find it at **C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\plug-in**.
+You can find it at **%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\plug-in**.

 - `healthcheck.exe`.
 This program checks the health status of Defender for Endpoint and enables you to see the installed versions of WSL, plug-in, and Defender for Endpoint.
-You can find it at **C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools**.
+You can find it at **%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools**.

 ## Installation steps